Following

 I take a sharp breath, unsure of what to say to that.
 I don’t agree with it, obviously, but it sounds like the decision’s already been made.
 “Alright, well… is there something you would like me to do, then?
 Stand by in case the covert team needs backup?”

 “For now, I would recommend you take some time.
 Brush up on your skills.
-Repair your battle armor.
+Repair the Axiom suit.
 I passed the workshop the other day and saw that it was still in there with combat damage.”
 Nazka says, maintaining a neutral tone.
 “That is all for now, Axiom.
 You are dismissed.”

 Biting back the urge to give some retort, I incline my head to him.
 “Thank you, Deputy Administrator.”
 With that, I turn on my heel and leave the office, the door sliding shut behind me.
 Out in the hall, I take a few deep breaths, and once I’ve got my temper back under control, I pull out my phone and check the time.